Basic Quantum Algorithms: Solving SAT with Grover's algorithm

-If we don't know beforehand the number of assignments of values that satisfies the formula, we have to rerun Grover's algorithm assuming that $m=1$, and then assuming $m=2$, and then $m=4$, and so on until at most $m=N/2$.
-After each attempt, we check whether the output is a satisfying assignment.
-This technique is described in~\cite{BBHT98}.
+If we do not know beforehand the number $m$ of satisfying assignments, we can rerun Grover's algorithm with a varying number of iterations and check after each run whether the measured output is a satisfying assignment.
+A strategy with provable performance for this case is described in~\cite{BBHT98}.